PeterSommerlad/CPPCourseAdvanced/exercises/exercise03/solution/solution03.md

 * [`std::lock_guard`](https://en.cppreference.com/w/cpp/thread/lock_guard)
   * scoped manager

-Not in this list are relation types, but we mentioned all the obvious ones from the standard library: `std::string_view, std::span, std::reference_wrapper`
+None in this list are relation types, but we mentioned all the obvious class types from the standard library: `std::string_view, std::span, std::reference_wrapper`